Switzerland: Modern history

 Switzerland was not invaded during either of the world wars.
 During World War I, Switzerland was home to the revolutionary and founder of the Soviet Union Vladimir Illych Ulyanov (Vladimir Lenin) who remained there until 1917.
 Swiss neutrality was seriously questioned by the short-lived Grimm–Hoffmann affair in 1917.
 In 1920, Switzerland joined the League of Nations, which was based in Geneva, after it was exempted from military requirements.

 During World War II, detailed invasion plans were drawn up by the Germans, but Switzerland was never attacked.
 Switzerland was able to remain independent through a combination of military deterrence, concessions to Germany, and good fortune, as larger events during the war intervened.
-General Henri Guisan, appointed the commander-in-chief for the duration of the war ordered a general mobilisation of the armed forces.
+General Henri Guisan, appointed the commander-in-chief for the duration of the war, ordered a general mobilisation of the armed forces.
 The Swiss military strategy changed from static defence at the borders to organised long-term attrition and withdrawal to strong, well-stockpiled positions high in the Alps, known as the Reduit.
 Switzerland was an important base for espionage by both sides and often mediated communications between the Axis and Allied powers.

 Switzerland's trade was blockaded by both the Allies and the Axis.
-Economic cooperation and extension of credit to Nazi Germany varied according to the perceived likelihood of invasion and the availability of other trading partners.
+Economic cooperation with Nazi Germany; such as purchasing gold (enabling Germany to purchase foreign goods) and extension of credit varied according to the perceived likelihood of invasion and the availability of other trading partners.
 Concessions reached a peak after a crucial rail link through Vichy France was severed in 1942, leaving Switzerland (together with Liechtenstein) entirely isolated from the wider world by Axis-controlled territory.
 Over the course of the war, Switzerland interned over 300,000 refugees aided by the International Red Cross, based in Geneva.
-Strict immigration and asylum policies and the financial relationships with Nazi Germany raised controversy, only at the end of the 20th century.
+Strict immigration and asylum policies and the financial relationships with Nazi Germany became controversial by the end of the 20th century.

 During the war, the Swiss Air Force engaged aircraft of both sides, shooting down 11 intruding Luftwaffe planes in May and June 1940, then forcing down other intruders after a change of policy following threats from Germany.
 Over 100 Allied bombers and their crews were interned.
 Between 1940 and 1945, Switzerland was bombed by the Allies, causing fatalities and property damage.
-Among the cities and towns bombed were Basel, Brusio, Chiasso, Cornol, Geneva, Koblenz, Niederweningen, Rafz, Renens, Samedan, Schaffhausen, Stein am Rhein, Tägerwilen, Thayngen, Vals, and Zürich.
+Among the cities and towns bombed were Basel, Brusio, Chiasso, Cornol, Geneva, Koblenz, Niederweningen, Rafz, Renens, Samedan, Schaffhausen, Stein am Rhein, Tägerwilen, Thayngen, Vals, and Zurich.
 Allied forces maintained that the bombings, which violated the 96th Article of War, resulted from navigation errors, equipment failure, weather conditions, and pilot errors.
 The Swiss expressed fear and concern that the bombings were intended to put pressure on Switzerland to end economic cooperation and neutrality with Nazi Germany.
 Court-martial proceedings took place in England.
-The U.S. paid SFR 62,176,433.06 for reparations.
+The US paid SFR 62M for reparations.

 Switzerland's attitude towards refugees was complicated and controversial; over the course of the war, it admitted as many as 300,000 refugees while refusing tens of thousands more, including Jews persecuted by the Nazis.